-The runs queue page, which exists at the account scope and the environment scope, serves as a central dashboard for all runs across all workspaces.
+The runs dashboard, which exists at the account, environment, and workspace scope, serves as a central dashboard for all runs across all workspaces.
 From this page, runs can be canceled in bulk or approved/discarded as needed.
 A use case for the bulk cancellation is to reprioritize runs (i.e. you have an emergency change going in that cannot wait on prior runs to finish).

 The permissions to view the runs page can be controlled through

 The output of a plan can be displayed in two different ways, the standard console output or through the smart plan output referred to as a visual plan.

 The visual plan is useful when you have hundreds or thousands of resources and you need to quickly filter on the action that is occurring in the plan: